-It wasn’t until I was hurt by the church that I began to understand why some people avoid church altogether.
+It wasn’t until I was hurt by the church that I began to understand why some people avoided church altogether.
 In a church community, we are called to love one another, but we certainly don’t always follow this command.

 During one of the most difficult times of my life, I learned just how harsh the church can be.
-I stopped going for a while because I was so hurt, and I quickly became one of those “Christians” who claimed Christianity but didn’t attend church.
+I stopped going for a while because I was so hurt, and I quickly became one of those “Christians” who claimed Christianity but didn’t attend on a regular basis.
 I noticed something, however.
 The more I separated myself from the church and the people in it, the more I felt separated from God as well.

 I would like to point out what may seem to be an obvious fact.
 Human beings are in no way perfect.
 We’re going to make mistakes.
 We’re going to say things we don’t mean and do things that we regret.
 Pastors, teachers, and church congregations are made up of imperfect people who are simply trying to follow God the best they know how.
 We’re all in this together.
 God calls us to “meet together” in order that we may learn and grow in Him as well as be encouraged by one another.
 (Hebrews 10:24-25)

 Fellowship with others is extremely important.
-God knows how easily we are influenced by others, which is why He calls us to be a “body” of believers.
+God knows how easily we are influenced by others, which is why He calls us to be a body of believers.
 We need each other in order to function properly as a church.
 (1 Corinthians 12:18-27)

 Christianity was never meant to be lived out on our own.
-Even though there are times when those in the church may hurt us, it doesn’t mean that we should avoid church altogether.
+Even though there are times when those in the church may hurt us, that doesn’t mean that we should avoid church altogether.
 People are going to hurt us in life (and we will hurt others), but we learn from these mistakes and should be using them as opportunities to grow closer to God.
 We are, after all, brothers and sisters in Christ, and we will spend eternity together as one family.

 [clickToTweet tweet=”Meeting together as the church should equip us to go out into the world to BE the church.” quote=”Meeting together as the church should equip us to go out into the world to BE the church.” theme=”style6″]

 So to answer the question: Do I need to go to church to be a Christian?
 The answer is no. It is not a requirement for salvation.
-(Jesus is the ONLY way to salvation.)
+Jesus is the ONLY way to salvation.